This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 7. Billions of Years and Billions of Dollars

 A useful application of this scale for personalizing deep geological time, into millions and billions of years, is to relate it to money.
 Instead of equating a $1 bill with a year, just keep it in dollars!
-A million dollars would stack about a football field's length; a billion bills would stack about 60 miles high!
+Ask students how high you could stack a million one-dollar bills.
+Let them play with this idea a bit.
+Then, after a few guesses, lead them to realize that it would stack about a football field's length high!; a billion bills would stack about 60 miles high!
+This should blow them away!

 In these times of trillion dollar deficits - or costs of dealing